LadySith/30-days-of-Unity/README.md

 - Added [Flippy Birb](https://github.com/LadySith/Flippy-Birb) to Github for version control
 - Made out of bounds game over work

+## Day 5
+### 20th January 2023

+- Fixed bug where score goes up after game is over and added out of bounds zone to game

 **To do in future**
 - [x] Make Game Over appear if bird is off screen
-- [ ] Fix bug where score goes up after game over
+- [x] Fix bug where score goes up after game over
 - [ ] Add particle system for clouds
 - [ ] Add wing animations
 - [ ] Add extra screen for beginning of game